Fabora resources

 Where Fabora RAMS fits

-Fabora RAMS is a trade-focused option for UK steel fabricators, site welders, steel erectors, mezzanine installers, and related site-working metal trades.
+Built for UK steel fabricators, site welders, steel erectors, mezzanine installers and the related metal trades that work on site.

-Fabora RAMS is shaped around site and workshop RAMS for steelwork businesses rather than broad safety management across every industry.
+Shaped around site and workshop RAMS for steelwork, not broad safety management spread across every industry going.

 Reusable company libraries

-The workflow supports reusable company details, customers, sites, hazards, PPE, COSHH, equipment, operatives, and method steps.
+Company details, customers, sites, hazards, PPE, COSHH, equipment, operatives and method steps — saved once, reused on every job.

 Issue control and output